 I am going to call it unique.
 Call it what you want, but this is certainly not your normal red W30 that is loaded with options.

 The colors combination of Sienna Iridescent paint and the Sienna vinyl bench seat interior is something I have never come across in all of my days of lusting after Oldsmobiles.
-The fact that this W30 has a column shifter, no gauge package and minimal body trim makes it even more unique.
+The fact that this W30 has a column shifter and no gauge package makes it even more unique.
 Is it desirable?
 It’s a REAL W30, so yes!

 The engine is a 396021 casting block with Ka heads.
 The Rochester carburetor is a 7041256 version.
 The intake manifold is a Winters “Olds 455” model.
 The exhaust manifolds are correct, with the left side casting of 402295.
 The Outside Air Induction hood feed the correct vacuum controlled plenum air cleaner.